 Serves as a repository of data and information for all stakeholders needing detailed information on CalWORKs, general child care, and need for child care within the state.

 Make A Donation!

-CAPPA, the Children's Foundation and SAVE CHILD CARE are committed to protecting and supporting working families and children from birth on with child care subsidies and access to California's rich early care and educational opportunities.
+CAPPA and the CAPPAChildren's Foundation are committed to protecting and supporting working families and children from birth on with child care subsidies and access to California's rich early care and educational opportunities.
 To provide our earliest learners with the most advantageous outcomes, we must be vigilant in educating legislators that the votes and policies they make today will directly impact the lives of our children for decades to come.
 Your generous gifts of support, past and future, are greatly valued as serious investments in furthering the work we do for working families.
 Please share our vision for a better future for our children, continue to be our partner, and invest in our efforts.

 January 9th- Governor Brown has released his 2015-16 Proposed State Budget.
 Click Here for a full budget summary from Dept of Finance.

 To see the most up to date breaking state and federal news related to our programs and funding, go to CAPPA's Facebook Page